Estate Taxes

 - The law allows a full deduction from the estate for amounts distributed to a charitable beneficiary.

-- The law permits individuals, or in marriage, each spouse, a credit against taxes payable against their estate.
-This federal estate tax credit presently allows individuals to distribute $3.5 million tax-free to personal beneficiaries.
-In other words, in the absence of any estate planning, at the death of the second spouse (or at death for singles), federal law permits $3.5 million to be distributed to heirs free from estate taxes.
-Amounts above the $3.5 million threshold are taxed at a rate starting at 41%.
+- The law permits individuals, or in marriage, each spouse, a credit (exemption) to offset taxes payable against their estate.
+As of January 1, 2010, the estate taxes have been repealed for one year.
+Unless Congress acts, the estate tax will be reinstated in 2011 with a 55% rate and a $1 million credit or exemption.
+In other words, beginning in 2011, in the absence of any estate planning, at the death of the second spouse (or at death for singles), federal law permits $1 million to be distributed to heirs free from estate taxes.
+Amounts above the $1 million threshold are subject to estate taxes.
 In the case of married couples, this impact can be reduced substantially with appropriate estate planning, through the creation of a bypass trust.
-For more information on the bypass trust (click here).

-Please note that legislation enacted in 2001 incrementally increases this exemption from $1 million in 2001 to $3.5 million in 2009.
-This legislation would eliminate all estate taxes in the year 2010.
+Please note that legislation enacted in 2001 incrementally increased this exemption from $1 million in 2001 to $3.5 million in 2009.
+This legislation eliminated all federal estate taxes in the year 2010.
 However, this is subject to what is called a "Sunset" rule, and therefore, unless Congress revises the law prior to 2011, the exemption will revert back to the $1 million level per spouse.
-It is our opinion that reinstatement is unlikely, as the incremental impact of the repeal would be a tax benefit to only an estimated 1 out of every 500 voters.

-Therefore, at this time, we encourage individuals to be conservative in their approaches and for the longer term (10 years or more), assume an exemption in the range of $1 - $3.5 million.
+It is very hard to predict what action Congress will take in the near future.
+Therefore, at this time, we encourage individuals to be conservative in their approaches in their estate planning, and assume an exemption in the range of $1 - $3.5 million.
+We continue to monitor this situation, and will update this site to reflect any changes.

 Information on this site is NOT intended for legal advice.
 See Disclaimer.